caffeine-storm/bear-wiki/Usage.md

 Bear uses dynamic linker to work.
 Which implies if the build tool is static binary, so the dynamic linker is not involved, so Bear intercept logic is not called, so the executions are not logged and it results an empty output.

-* Workaround could be to use a non static build tool.
-(The examples I've got was: using the system `sh` to call the compiler makes empty output.
-While install `bash` from package manager fix the issue.)
+Use `--force-wrapper` to use compiler wrappers, which will work with static build tools.
+But requires the build system respects the `CC` and `CXX` environment variables to name the compiler of the project.